Baljan/cafesys/README.markdown

 ## Smartcard Tools
  * The `pcsc-lite` and `ccid` packages should be installed (in yum).
-When they have been, the ACR122 should be lighted and able to scan cards when the pcscd daemon is running.
+When they have been, the ACR122 will be lighted and able to scan cards when the pcscd daemon is running.

 ## LDAP